ankitvishnu23/CEED/README.md

 Towards robust and generalizable representations of extracellular data using contrastive learning

 ## Getting Started
-This repo provides tools for training and evaluating a contrastive learning based model for extracellular electrophysiology data.
+This repo provides tools for training, evaluating, and visualizing a contrastive learning based model for extracellular electrophysiology data.

-## Requirements

-Your machine has at least one GPU.

 ## Installation